coffee2023/web102_project5/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I had trouble connecting the api.
+It also took me a while to useEffect

 ## License